 "When I die I want my ashes to be scattered in the road amongst the passing cars.
-I don't think about how I will be remembered...
-I've just tried to live my life doing everything as best as possible, although perhaps I often fell short."
+I don't think about how I will be remembered, I've just tried to live my life doing everything as best as possible, even though I know I’ve often fallen short."

 Caruso was born on August 8th 1927 in Palermo, Sicily.
 He started painting under the stern gaze of his father as early as age five, copying works of the ancient masters, in particular those of Leonardo, Mantegna and Pisanello.
 He studied Classics at University until disrupted by WWII, which in turn inspired his first personal collection: 'A Study Of Disaster'.
 In the immediate post-war period he journeyed through Paris, up to Prague, Munich, and Vienna, befriending Thomas Mann and Jean Paul Sartre, completing his second collection inspired by George Grosz entitled 'Deutschland uber alles', and carrying out numerous studies of the works of Klimt and Schiele.

 Back in Palermo the local peasants fighting for the rights to unoccupied land became the subject of his third collection, during which he struck up an intimate friendship with Li Causi, the rebel leader.
 Over the next few years he campaigned actively for the cultural emancipation of Sicily, working to contain the rise of the Mafia, and halt political corruption.
 He took a job in a Palermitan psychiatric unit for a great part of the 1950's, producing a damning study on the conditions of the wards and the use of medieval curing techniques that contributed to a complete overhaul of the system.